The grand facade of Knox Grammar School hides a shameful history of abuse and cover-ups.

 Mr James resigned shortly after receiving the letter in 1977.

-Headmaster provided James, a known abuser, with glowing reference
+Headmaster provided James, a known abuser, with a glowing reference

 James resigned from Knox Grammar in September 1977 and relocated to New Zealand to take up another teaching post.